 One of the biggest reasons why tooth colored fillings are so popular is because, as they’re name suggests, they blend in with teeth to remain completely discreet.
 Since cavities are the most common dental health issue, most patients appreciate being able to deal with them without having to deal with the metal appearance of traditional… Read more »

+Do you think that you may have a tooth cavity?
 You hear the term “cavities” so often that, eventually, the weight of the word can lose some of its gravity.
-However, if you develop one, then the seriousness of what a cavity is and what it means for the future of your oral health can suddenly become much clearer.
-A cavity, which describes a hole… Read more »
+However, if you develop one, then the seriousness of what a cavity is and what it means for the future of your oral health can… Read more »

 There are very few sure things in life.
 For instance, even when you take excellent care of your teeth, you could still be at risk of cavity development, especially if you let up in your routine once in a while.
 Still, with consistently good hygiene and a strict schedule of preventive dental care with your… Read more »